hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ['Ecdysis': *Published by Sledgehammer Lit in March 2021*](https://www.sledgehammerlit.com/post/ecdysis-by-holly-zijderveld)

 ### Find me
 I love apps and websites to do with specific things with my hobbies.

 You can find me on [Ravelry](https://www.ravelry.com/people/Midnight4225), [Postcrossing](https://www.postcrossing.com/user/Midnight4225), or [The Storygraph](https://app.thestorygraph.com/profile/hollyzijderveld) to see what I knit, post, and read respectively.

+I'm on [[are.na]](https://www.are.na/holly-zijderveld/channels) (all the time).

 I'm on Bluesky, my username is @hollyzijderveld.bsky.social.

-You can email me @ [hollyzijderveld02@gmail.com](mailto:hollyzijderveld02@gmail.com).
+You can email me @ [hollyzijderveld02[at]gmail.com](mailto:hollyzijderveld02@gmail.com).
+If you want to contact me this is the best way to do so!

 ***Disclaimer*** I am a very beginner coder and web developer.
 This was all done by scratch and I tend to get very frustrated when things with it don't go my way!
 I'm working through it, but it means I can't often work on the website and debug for a very long time.
 So if something doesn't work, feel free to email me about it, but I'm probably already trying to fix it :)